Basil Bernstein: Elaborated code and restricted code

 the essence of the distinction is in what the language is suited for.
 The restricted code works better than the elaborated code for situations in which there is a great deal of shared and taken-for-granted knowledge in the group of speakers.
 It is economical and rich, conveying a vast amount of meaning with a few words, each of which has a complex set of connotations and acts like an index, pointing the hearer to a lot more information which remains unsaid.

 Within the restricted code, speakers draw on background knowledge and shared understanding.
 This type of code creates a sense of inclusion, a feeling of belonging to a certain group.
 Restricted codes can be found among friends and families and other intimately knit groups.

-Conversely, according to Atherton (2002), “the elaborated code spells everything out, not because it is better, but because it is necessary so that everyone can understand it.
-It has to elaborate because the circumstances do not allow the speaker to condense.”
-The elaborated code works well in situations where there is no prior or shared understanding and knowledge, where more thorough explanation is required.
-If one is saying something new to someone they've never met before, they would most certainly communicate in elaborated code.

-In differentiating between restricted and elaborated codes, it is noted that elaborated code can “stand on its own”, it is complete and full of detail, most overhearing a conversation would be able to understand it.
-However, restricted code is shorter, condensed and requires background information and prior knowledge.
-A person overhearing a conversation full of restricted code would be quite lost.
-It would be easily identifiable as an “insiders'” conversation.
-According to Bernstein (1971), “Clearly one code is not better than another; each possesses its own aesthetic, its own possibilities.
-Society, however, may place different values on the orders of experience elicited, maintained and progressively strengthened through the different coding systems” (p.
-135).

-As communication occurs in groups and either the elaborated or restricted code is used, there is a degree of openness that is noticed.
-There is both the closed-role system and the open-role system.
-In a closed-role system, roles are set and people are viewed in terms of these roles, as well as expected to act in accordance with their role.
-In an open-role system, roles are not set or simple, they are fluid and changeable (Littlejohn, 2002).